piyush8311/monkey-interpreter/README.md

 # monkey-interpreter
-This is an interpreter for a language with basic features.
+This is an interpreter in Go for a language with basic features.

 Following this book - https://interpreterbook.com/